FerroDude/project-storage/README.md

 1. User submits a form that issues a POST request to the server with encoding type of "multipart/form-data", where one input includes an image file.
 2. Server handles request, multer middleware parses request body and uploads the file to cloudinary.
 3. Server responds with redirection to another page.

-### Imagekit

-1. Imagekit React component makes GET request to "/file-upload-authentication".
-2. Request handler makes a call to the Imagekit API and generates some unique keys to perform the upload.
-It responds back to the client with said keys.
-3. Using keys from response, client makes additional request to Imagekit API to which it sends these keys + file.
-4. Imagekit API responds to client with success or error.